JakeFenley/koa-zod-router/README.md

+# This library is no longer maintained, and is not accepting pull requests.

 # ⚡ koa-zod-router ⚡

 Inspired by koa-joi-router, this package aims to provide a similar feature-set while leveraging Zod and Typescript to create typesafe routes and middlewares with built in I/O validation.